-How to Claim Head of Household Exemption
+Head of Household Exemption Form: Claim of Exemption

 There is no way for a debtor to claim or assert head-of-household exemption in advance before of a wage garnishment is issued.
 Filing a declaration of head of household in a court proceeding will not prevent a creditor from obtaining a writ of wage garnishment after a money judgment is entered.

-A debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ.
+Using a head of household exemption form, a debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ.
 The garnished debtor can either file a claim of exemption with the court, or the debtor can file a motion to dissolve the wage garnishment and assert the exemption in the motion.

 After the debtor has filed a claim of head of household the creditor may file a denial of the exemption.
 The debtor has the legal burden to prove at a court hearing that he qualified for a head of household exemption from wage garnishment.
 Proving a head of household exemption in Florida requires documentation such as prior income tax returns, pay stubs, and W2 statements for all income-earners in the household.
 In addition, the debtor can offer evidence of his payment of household expenses or child support expenses if there is more than one income-earner in the household.